askiichan/IDPhotoReady/README.md

 - **Size Validation**: Ensures face occupies appropriate portion of image (5-80%)
 - **Obstruction Detection**: Identifies hands, objects, or other obstructions covering the face
 - **Mouth Validation**: Checks for proper mouth visibility and positioning
+- **Background Validation**: Verifies that the photo background is mostly white and uniform using HSV analysis on a ring around the detected face (annotates sampled region)

 ### Configurable Validation Categories